 Special discount Hotel Rates: Stay for the weekend!

 Missed any of the Symposium last year?
-Below are videos from our 9th Annual Whalefest Monterey Symposium in January, 2019.
+Below are videos from our prior Whalefest Monterey Symposiums!

 Below are video links to some presentations at our 9th Annual Whalefest Monterey in January, 2019.